S.L.D. Assessment

 • Age at Booking

-The child must be 7-years-old or in second class to book an appointment.
+The child must be at least 6-years-old to book an appointment.

 Consent